 Use a Photograph: Somewhat more realistic, photos blown up to your ideal window size allow you to create faux windows that offer a more personal and unique view.

 Some people take scenes from their backyard, while others have a favorite landscape photo to use.
 The advantage of using photos is that you can change them regularly according to the season or when the mood strikes.

-Backlit and LED screen: To make your faux window look more convincing, install fluorescent lighting inside the top frame of the window.
+Backlit and LED screen: This is a bit more of an expensive solution, but oh so realistic and visually appealing.
+To make your faux window look more convincing, install fluorescent lighting inside the top frame of the window.
 The window frame will have to be attached to the wall with sufficient space to accommodate the light box.

 To create a translucent effect, transfer your image onto a transparency and attach onto the window pane.
 An LED screen is another way to achieve a luminous effect.

-Mirror and stained glass: Faux windows can be created using a mirror instead of glass, attached to a window frame and mounted onto the wall.
+The Traditional Mirror and Stained Glass approach: Faux windows can be created using a mirror instead of glass, attached to a window frame and mounted onto the wall.

 The mirror reflects light and adds depth to the room.

 Decorating the window with curtains, shutters, or other window treatments adds to the look and can help it blend in with the rest of the room.
 Stained glass faux windows that are backlit also make a beautiful statement in a room.

 I hope you enjoyed this article on how to balance a room with faux windows helpful in your home design and interior decorating.
 If so, I would consider it a favor if you shared the link with friends.
 And if you have some related ideas please share them with our readers in the comment section below.

 Did you find this article helpful?
 Thanks for supporting this free site with a small donation!